Completing Networks by Learning Local Connection Patterns: Introduction

 \section{Introduction}

-Networks build underlying structure in many systems and play important roles in science and our daily lives\cite{marsden1990network,newman2012communities}.
-Thus one way to understand these complex systems is to study the property of the underlying network.
-However complete network structure usually can't be observed due to measurement errors, privacy concern and other reasons\cite{cimini2015systemic,kossinets2006effects,anand2018missing}.
-For example, we can gather online social network easily, but some offline nodes may have huge influence in some times but its hard to gather these offline data.
-When facing the incomplete network data we need some methods to inference the missing information.
+Networks build underlying structures in many systems and play important roles in science and daily lives \cite{marsden1990network,newman2012communities}.
+Thus one way to understand these complex systems is to study the property of the underlying networks.
+However the complete structure of a network usually can not be observed due to measurement errors, privacy concern and other reasons \cite{cimini2015systemic,kossinets2006effects,anand2018missing}.
+For example, we can gather online social network easily, but some offline nodes may have huge influence in some times but their information is hard to be gathered by these offline data .
+When facing the incomplete network data we need some methods to infer the missing information.

-Inferring the complete network structure based on partially observable information has been a fundamental problem in network science and can be beneficial to lots of downstream tasks and applications.
-Such as node classification\cite{kipf2016semi,bhagat2011node,rong2019dropedge}, graph classification\cite{cai2018comprehensive,bunke2008graph}, graph generation\cite{you2018graphrnn,liu2019graph,deng2019continuous}, etc. In most of the network structure inferring works, researchers focus on a task where we can observe all nodes of a network but some edges are missing, this is called link prediction task\cite{lu2011link,wang2015link,lichtenwalter2010new}.
-One generally used idea to accomplish this task by using structural information such as common neighbors\cite{zhou2009predicting,liu2011link} and mutual information\cite{tan2014link}.
-Another way to solve this problem is to use node features to learn which nodes should be connected\cite{kipf2016variational,zhang2018link}.
-Besides Link prediction task, there is another task called network completion, this is harder because the information we can observe is less and the objective is still the same.
+Inferring the complete network structure based on partially observable information has been a fundamental problem in network science and can benefit lots of downstream tasks and applications.
+Such as node classification \cite{kipf2016semi,bhagat2011node,rong2019dropedge}, graph classification \cite{cai2018comprehensive,bunke2008graph}, graph dynamics learning \cite{sanchez2020learning,wang2020pm2}, etc. In most of the network structure inferring works, researchers focus on a task where all nodes of a network can be observed but some edges are missing.
+This is called link prediction task \cite{lu2011link,wang2015link,lichtenwalter2010new}.
+One generally used idea to accomplish this task is by using structural information such as common neighbors \cite{zhou2009predicting,liu2011link} and mutual information \cite{tan2014link}.
+Another way to solve this problem is to use graph neural networks to learn which nodes should be connected by utilizing node features \cite{kipf2016variational,zhang2018link} or structure patterns \cite{zhang2018link,feng2020link}.
+Besides Link prediction task, there is another task called network completion, which is harder because less information can be observed but same objective is remained.